GrinonBarrett/Taksidos/Core Rules/Creatures/Yardkin.md

 #### Variants
 Among the yardkin people, there are a few standouts.

 **Yardkin Warriors**: Yardkin warriors have additional training in weapons.
-Their normal weapon proficiencies are supplemented by proficiency spear, pike, greatsword, lance, mace, and morningstar.
+Their normal weapon proficiencies are supplemented by proficiency with spear, pike, greatsword, mace, and morningstar.
 They also have profiency in shields.

 **Yardkin Helmists**: Chaplains and key members of society.
 Helmists are capable of performing magic.
 They typically know the following spells: _Expulsion Sphere_, _Gravitic Disruption_, _Shackling Order_, _Spectral Burst_, and two more spells.
 They are also proficient with staves and shields in addition to their normal proficiencies.

-###### Create the Shackling Order spell.
+###### {Create the Shackling Order spell}

 --------